michaelvl/helm2yaml/README.md

 - The order of resources within a given Kubernetes kind is random and changes between different helm invocations.
 This break GitOps diff. **[This was solved in Helm 3.1.0](https://github.com/helm/helm/pull/6842)**
 - All resources are rendered into one output which makes it difficult to seal secrets.
 - Resources do not have their namespace explicitly set unless the chart does this itself.
-- Helm does not have a declarative spec for application configuration (e.g. like Helmsman or Helmsfile)
+- Helm does not have a declarative spec for application configuration, e.g. like Helmsman or Helmsfile or [KRM functions](https://catalog.kpt.dev/render-helm-chart/v0.1/?id=render-helm-chart)

 The tool `helm2yaml` have solutions for these issues.